Do Your Employees Need DOT Physicals?

 Quality Care and Convenience

 Physicians Now offers DOT examinations and other employer services for Maryland companies.
 Save time and money by sending your employees to our urgent care center for their DOT examinations.
-One of our experienced physicians will conduct a thorough examination and complete the report required by the Department of Transportation.
+One of our experienced providers will conduct a thorough examination and complete the report required by the Department of Transportation.
 This will help you streamline your hiring process and stay in compliance with all the requirements of the FMCSA.